 It's that time again - when the House of Lords takes a holiday, the rest of us regular folk can take their place in The Peer's Dining room to see just what it's like to dine as a lord.
-However, this easter they're doing things a little differently.
-Normally they have spaces open for lunch - but this time it's for afternoon tea.
+This time, it's the Easter break, during which you can have lunch like a lord.

-The dining room will be open over the Easter break and, as ever, spaces for this will be snapped up very quickly, so make sure to put 2pm on 4 March into the diary as that's when bookings open.
+The dining room will be open over the Easter break and, as ever, spaces for this will be snapped up very quickly.
+Tickets go on sale at 11am on 20 March (today!), so put that time in the diary.

 More about the Peers' Dining Room